13 million people–an increase of close to 3 million since 2012– were food insecure across the Sahel region at the end of... Read more »

 Dear Fellow Funders: I hope that many of you are considering allocating funds for the devastation wreaked by Typhoon Haiyan....
 Read more »

-According to the Centre for Research on the Epidemiology of Disasters (CRED), 373 natural disasters were recorded in 2010 alone.
-Each one brought unique challenges and concerns—as well as a plethora of non-governmental organizations (NGOs) willing to help.
+In 2012 there were 310 natural disasters; 9,930 deaths related to natural disasters; 106 million people victimized by natural disasters;115 countries affected by disasters; and $180 billion in damages, according to the Centre for Research on the Epidemiology of Disasters.
+Each one brought unique challenges and concerns, as well as a plethora of non-governmental organizations (NGOs) willing to help.

 How can a generously minded philanthropist choose the most effective means of help?

 CDP’s primary concern is the disaster-affected person and his or her community.
 At the same time, our services are donor-targeted and donor-driven.
-We want to help you determine how and when to most strategically invest.
+We want to help you determine how and when to invest most strategically to achieve your goals.